jakearchibald/jakearchibald.com/static-build/posts/2025/06/animating-zooming/index.md

   }
 </script>

-The translation happens more quickly towards the end of the animation, because the `scale` is becoming larger.
-That's what creates the 'swooping' effect.
+At the start of the animation, a 1px shift in the `translate` value results in a ~1px shift on screen, as the `scale` is ~1.
+But, towards the end of the animation, a 1px shift in the `translate` value results in a ~3px shift on screen, as the `scale` is ~3.
+The position appears to change faster towards the end of the animation, which creates the 'swooping' effect.

 # How to fix it